Vangelis Ikonomou: Career

 He signed for Scottish Premier League club Ross County in January 2013.
 After joining the club, Oionomou revealed that countryman Georgios Samaras played a role in his joining Ross County.
 Ikonomou made his debut for the club, playing at left-back, in a 2–2 draw against Hearts.
 He then established himself in the left-back position in defence.
 In a 3–2 win over Celtic, Oikonomou provided an assist for Steffen Wohlfarth to score the winning goal in the 90th minute.
 In a 4–2 loss against Hearts, he scored an own-goal, to put Hearts in the lead.
 At the end of the season, Oikonomou left the club.

-On 23 August 2013 the Greek Super League side Veria F.C. announced the sign of Ikonomou for 1 year.
+On 23 August 2013 the Greek Super League side Veria announced the sign of Ikonomou for one year.
 He was not among the priorities of his coach therefore, on 3 January 2014, Ikonomou returned to Ross County, signing a contract until the end of the 2013–14 season.
-On 4 January 2014, Ikonomou is poised to earn his second Ross County debut after being named in the starting lineup for his club visit of St Johnstone F.C. in the Scottish Premiership.
+On 4 January 2014, Ikonomou is poised to earn his second Ross County debut after being named in the starting lineup for his club visit of St Johnstone in the Scottish Premiership.
 The Greek left-back enjoyed a six-month spell at Victoria Park in the second half of last season, before signing on for an additional stint earlier this week.

 After being released by Ross County, Ikonomou joined Cyprus side Doxa Katokopias on a one-year contract.
 Eventually, he did not play with Doxa Katokopias and signed to Panionios.
 On 28 September 2016, Panionios officially the extension of experienced central/left defender contract, until the summer of 2020.

 On 29 December 2017, Oikonomou is Panathinaikos' first transfer in January 2017 window.
 The 30-year-old defender signed a six-month contract with a renewal option for another two years for an undisclosed fee.
 "I know I'm coming to a big team, he can face some problems, but he's a big club with a lot of people.
 Marinos Ouzounidis played a very important impact in my signing.", said the player.
 On 24 December 2019, he mutually ended his contract with the club.